rafaelmardojai/firefox-gnome-theme/README.md

 This theme is supposed to work with current supported Firefox releases:

-- Firefox 81
+- Firefox 82
 - Firefox 78 ESR
-- Firefox 82 Beta
+- Firefox 83 Beta
-- Firefox 83 Nightly
+- Firefox 84 Nightly

 ## Installation